 - Supervisor’s Guidance on Discrimination-Harassment

-- Faculty and Staff Guidance on Reports of Sexual Assault
+- Faculty and Staff Step by Step Guidance on Reporting Sexual Assault

 NMSU Discrimination Policy:

 - 3.25 – Equal Opportunity and Prohibition of Unlawful Discrimination